WilliamVenner/squad-mortar-helper/README.md

 * Windows or Linux
 * (Windows) Visual C++ Redistributable Runtime 2015 (Squad installs this anyway)

+# Features

+* Automatically detects your Squad Leader's markers and calculates distance, altitude difference and milliradians
+* Start a local web server with a couple clicks for interacting with SMH using your mobile phone or the Steam browser
+* Rip heightmaps from the game for improved mortar calculation accuracy
+* Supports ripping heightmaps from installed mods
+* Choose between using your CPU or GPU for computer vision
+* Hold left click on the map to draw custom markers
+* Hold right click on the map for a quick range-finder
+* Use scroll wheel and middle mouse button to pan and zoom the map

 # FAQ

 ## How does it work?